sbozarth/homebridge-lc7001/README.md

 lc7001-delimiter | Allows you to specify the character the LC7001 uses to separate JSON objects.
 You should not need to change this unless the LC7001 firmware is changed. logBroadcastDiagnostics | The LC7001 regularly transmits diagnostic information.
 This logs those messages. logBroadcastMemory | The LC7001 regularly transmits memory usage information.
 This logs those messages. logDebugMessages |  The LC7001 frequently transmits debug messages.
-This logs those messages. logEliotErrors | The LC7001 frequenty transmits messages labled "EliotErrors."
+This logs those messages.
+(Homebridge debugging is enabled by passing the -D switch to homebridge.) logEliotErrors | The LC7001 frequenty transmits messages labled "EliotErrors."
 This logs those messages. useOldUUID | Prior to version 1.0.0, this plugin used the name of an accessory on the LC7001 to generate the UUID.
 Staring with version 1.0.0, this plugin uses a mix of the name and the MAC address of the LC7001.
 This change was made to prevent UUID collisions.
 Setting this option to true will cause the plugin to use the old method.